wiscacc/docs.wiscacc.org/docs/accessing.rst

 You should now be on a summary page with the new connection.
 Click `Connect` and enter your Euler login details.
 Once connected, click `Create a new virtual desktop` and select `Create a new GNOME virtual desktop`.
 After clicking `Continue` you should be presented with a desktop running on Euler where you can use GUI-based programs.

-`Note: Please remember to logout once you no longer require a desktop.
-NX is very resource-intensive compared to the terminal, which may cause issues if too many people are using it at once.`
+.. note:: Please remember to logout once you no longer require a desktop.
+NX is very resource-intensive compared to the terminal, which may cause issues if too many people are using it at once.